tamentis/scripts/README.rst

 vim where you would copy all the functions of a file in your .h file, select them, hit ":" and type: !mkprotos

+Note that all the function with @private in their docstring will not be included in the header.

 fusic.py
 ========